 I was able to find a good psychiatrist in my town.
 (I have been working with him for 7 years now and I still check in with him on a regular basis).

 I am now in recovery, and I am thanking God every day for it.
-One of the biggest factors that saved me was the support I got from online Peer Supporters.

 My dear friends,